Lafiasabigado/Lafiasabigado/README.md

 👋 Hi, I’m @Lafiasabigado

 👀 I’m interested in web development, including technologies like React.js, Next.js Django, and Tailwind CSS.
-I’m also passionate about cryptocurrency and its applications in the web development world.

 🌱 I’m currently learning Figma and exploring new ways to optimize web applications with cutting-edge technologies.